-Here I have replaced the side scuttle lights with blacked out versions.
-For some reason this is not commonly done on MINI Coopers.
-I looked at several different ways to black out the existing lights but they all looked a little, ummmm, terrible.
+Here I have replaced the side scuttle lights with blacked-out versions.
+For some reason, this is not commonly done on MINI Coopers.
+I looked at several different ways to blackout the existing lights but they all looked a little, ummmm, terrible.
 Sure they looked fine from a distance but up close it was pretty bad.
 These were available online from several MINI Cooper aftermarket suppliers and used smoked plastic for the cover of the light.
-It is a complete light assembly ready to clip in.
-I figured for the $80 or so I spent on it plus maybe five minutes installing both of them, it was a deal.
+It is a complete light assembly ready to clip in (newer versions are LED).
+I figured for the money I spent on it plus maybe five minutes installing both of them, it was a deal.
 It looks like it came from MINI Cooper that way even from inches away.
 Yes, you can still clearly see the blinking light.

 I really did not like the chrome door handles that MINI Coopers have, but unfortunately even with the exterior piano black option kit they only had chrome handles.
-I looked around and found these carbon fiber covers on eBay specifically made for MINI Coopers.
+I looked around and found these carbon fiber covers specifically made for MINI Coopers.
 These are covers, not stickers, and are actual carbon fiber.
 They are made in such a way as they “clip” over and “snap” onto the handles.
-To make sure they do not come off they include some 3M heavy duty double sided tape.
-I think they really help complete the blacked out look.
+To make sure they do not come off they include some 3M heavy duty double-sided tape.
+I think they really help complete the blacked-out look.

 These pictures show two thing; the obvious addition of side stripes and the blackening of the front and rear side reflectors.
 The stripes were purchased off of eBay (made for the MINI Cooper Countryman) and were the only ones I installed myself.
 I won’t be doing that again, they look great at a distance.
 Even with my less than stellar installation I think they really help the side profile look a lot more sporty.
 Since MINI Coopers do not have a side stripe option from the factory (at least not when I asked), this had to do.